-Widower Sheriff Andy and his son Opie live with Andy's Aunt Bee in Mayberry NC.
-With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney.
+Widower Sheriff Andy Taylor, and his son Opie, live with Andy's Aunt Bee in Mayberry, North Carolina.
+With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney Fife.

-In the Blue Ridge Mountains of Virginia, during the Great Depression, the Walton family makes its small income from its saw mill on Walton's Mountain.
-The story is told through the eyes of John Boy, who wants to be a novelist, goes to college, and eventually fulfills his dream.
-The saga follows the family through economic depression, World War II, and through growing up, school, courtship, marriage, employment, birth, aging, illness and death.Written by
+In the Blue Ridge Mountains of Virginia, during the Great Depression, the Walton family makes its small income from its sawmill on Walton's Mountain.
+The story is told through the eyes of eldest son John-Boy, who wants to be a novelist, goes to college, and eventually fulfills his dream.
+The saga follows the family through economic depression and World War II; and through growing up, school, courtship, marriage, employment, birth, aging, illness, and death.Written by

 Ed Stephan <email@example.com>

 57 of 60 people found this review helpful.